tarleb/zeitmail/README.md

 and sometimes even of the whole system.
 This project offers an easy way to setup a feature-full mail server with good defaults and decent security.

-Zeitmail is a tool to manage mail servers.
-It is a collection of installation scripts and settings to quickly provision a new machine.
-If at some point you decide that you'd rather manage the server manually or with a different tool, there is nothing tying you to zeitmail, preventing any kind of lock-in.
-If you like zeitmail and continue using it, it will help to keep you safe.
+Zeitmail is a tool to setup and manage mail servers.
+It secures the proper installation of software packages.
+It configures the services in order to quickly and securely provision a new machine.

+The design goal of zeitmail is to give system administrators all the freedom and power required to keep them safe, secure, and happy.
+If at some point you decide that you'd rather manage the server manually or with a different tool, there is nothing tying you to zeitmail.
+We take great care to prevente any kind of lock-in, so sysadmins are always in full control.

-This isn't a panacea, security is more than running a single command and then forgetting about the machine.
+Users should be aware that zeitmail isn't a panacea.
+Security is more than running a single command and then forgetting about the machine.
 The most secure environments are the well-managed ones.
 Zeitmail is here to offer a very good head-start, the rest is up to you.

-## Features
+## Features Overview

 With zeitmail, one can